Douglas County is going dark. Law enforcement will soon encrypt emergency radio traffic

 Why is this happening?

-Sheriff Jay Armbrister points to changes in the FBI’s criminal justice information services security policy as the impetus.
+Sheriff Jay Armbrister pointed to changes in the FBI’s criminal justice information services security policy as the impetus for encrypting scanner traffic, calling it an “unfunded mandate from the federal government.”

-An FBI policy update that went into effect in December 2022 states in part that “When CJI (criminal justice information) is transmitted outside the boundary of the physically secured location, the data shall be immediately protected via encryption.”
+An FBI policy handbook from 2022 states in part that “When CJI (criminal justice information) is transmitted outside the boundary of the physically secured location, the data shall be immediately protected via encryption.”

-“The FBI CJIS policy is aimed at protecting the privacy of victims, witnesses and suspects when their personal information is transmitted over a law enforcement radio,” according to a news release from the sheriff’s office about the change.
+“The FBI CJIS policy is aimed at protecting the privacy of victims, witnesses and suspects when their personal information is transmitted over a law enforcement radio,” according to a news release from the sheriff’s office about the plans to encrypt radio traffic.
 “This can also include Social Security numbers, addresses, phone numbers and medical and mental health conditions and histories.”

-Armbrister said the change has been in the works for some time, but it has required all the area law enforcement agencies to get their equipment ready.
+Armbrister said the move to encryption has been in the works for some time, but it has required all the area law enforcement agencies to get their equipment ready.
 Radio replacements are not cheap, and it has taken time.

 “We, as a group of local heads, have really just been in agreement that we’ll do it when we’re all able to,” Armbrister said, referring to encrypting radio traffic.